-A Boston-based non-profit is proposing to build a 30,000-to-40,000-square-foot marijuana cultivation and processing facility — and create up to 50 new jobs — in CenTech Park for a proposed medical marijuana dispensary in Lynn.
+A Boston-based non-profit is proposing to build a 30,000-to-40,000-square-foot marijuana cultivation and processing facility — and create up to 50 new jobs — in CenTech Park for a proposed medical marijuana with full spectrum hemp cream in Lynn.

 Olde World Remedies, Inc.’s representatives will appear before the Board of Selectmen on Tuesday seeking a non-opposition letter, the required first step for the state to issue a license to operate a registered marijuana facility.